wp-plugins/formataway/readme.txt

 Stable tag: 1.1.0
 License: GPLv2 or later

 Formataway lets you exclude selected post formats from your post index page's main query.

 == Description ==

-I was creating link posts on http://www.bilalakil.me's Twenty Fourteen happily until I felt distraught by the dopplegangers revealed when I added the theme's also-impressive Euphoria widget to the mix - to display links.
+I was creating link posts on WordPress' impressive Twentyfourteen happily until I felt distraught by the dopplegangers revealed when I added the theme's also-impressive Euphoria widget to the mix - to display links.

 To solve this problem I decided to exclude posts with the link post format from the post index page's main query, and thus this plugin was born.

-Find this plugin on https://github.com/2unco/Formataway!

 == Changelog ==